1975 Jail Killing: Investigation

-Trial
+Verdict

 Metropolitan Sessions Judge Motiur Rahman issued an arrest warrant against Deputy Superintendent of Police Saifuddin Ahmed on 30 September 2004 after he failed to appear before the court due to ill health.
 Bangladesh Nationalist Party member of parliament KM Obaidur Rahman described the trial as harassment.
 Two accused, Taheruddin Thakur and Shah Moazzem Hossain, were out on bail.

 The Metropolitan Sessions Court found 15 of the 20 accused in the case guilty.
 Marfot Ali Shah, Moslemuddin, and Abdul Hashem Mridha were sentenced to death.
 Abdul Majed, Ahmed Sharful Hossain, A.K.M.
 Mohiuddin Ahmed, Khandaker Abdur Rashid, Mohammad Bazlul Huda, Mohammad Kismat Hashem, Nazmul Hossain Ansar, Syed Faruque Rahman, Sultan Shahriar Rashid Khan, Shariful Haque Dalim, S. H. M. B. Noor Chowdhury, and Rashed Chowdhury were sentenced to life imprisonment.
 Mohamed Khairuzzaman, KM Obaidur Rahman, Shah Moazzem Hossain, Nurul Islam Manzur and Taheruddin Thakur were found innocent of all charges.

 On 29 August 2008, Justice Nozrul Islam Chowdhury and Justice Md.
 Ataur Rahman Khan of the Bangladesh High Court issued a verdict on the appeal of the 2004 judgement.
 The court upheld the sentence of only Moslemuddin.
 The court found AKM Mohiuddin Ahmed, Abul Hashem Mridha, Bazlul Huda, Marfat Ali Shah, Syed Farook Rahman, and Sultan Shahriar Rashid Khan, innocent of all charges.

 In 2010, Attorney General of Bangladesh, Mahbubey Alam, announced plans to appeal the High Court verdict.

 In 2013, a full bench of the Bangladesh Supreme Court, composed of Chief Justice Md.
 Muzammel Hossain, Justice Nazmun Ara Sultana, Justice Md.
 Abdul Wahhab Miah, Justice Surendra Kumar Sinha, Justice Syed Mahmud Hossain, and Justice Muhammad Imman Ali, gave a verdict in the appeal of the jail killing case.
 The bench upheld the death sentences of Marfat Ali Shah and Abul Hashem Mridha which the Bangladesh High Court bench had removed.

 Asaduzzaman Khan, the minister of home affairs, stated that the government was trying to enforce the Supreme Court verdict.
 In 2022 the Awami League government was trying to bring one accused, Mohamed Khairuzzaman, back from Malaysia, where he had served as the ambassador of Bangladesh.
 Rashed Chowdhury is in the United States, and Noor Chowdhury is in Canada.
 Abdul Majed was detained on 7 April 2020 and executed on 12 April.

 Legacy

-4 November is remembered as Jail Killing Day in Bangladesh.
-The Awami League organizes programs throughout the country to mark the day.
+3 November is remembered as Jail Killing Day in Bangladesh.
+Annual programs are organised throughout the country to mark the day.